launchdarkly/launchpad-ui/docs/tech-stack.md

 ## Icons

-Our icons are commited as SVGs and then transformed during builds into React components using [SVGR](https://react-svgr.com/).
+Our icons are delivered as a SVG sprite that is then referenced in a React wrapper component.

 ## Components